Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Who pays child support in 50/50 custody in Texas?

-In Texas, even in cases of 50/50 custody, child support is still determined based on the income of the noncustodial parent.
-The parent with whom the child spends less time is typically considered the noncustodial parent for child support purposes.
+In Texas, even in cases of 50/50 custody, the income of the noncustodial parent determines child support.
+Typically, the court considers the parent with whom the child spends less time as the noncustodial parent for child support purposes.
 The court calculates child support using a formula that takes into account the noncustodial parent’s monthly net income, considering factors such as wages, bonuses, commissions, and certain benefits.
-While the custodial parent may have physical custody for an equal amount of time in a 50/50 custody arrangement, child support is designed to assist in providing financial support for the child’s needs and is, therefore, primarily the responsibility of the noncustodial parent.
+In a 50/50 custody arrangement, while the custodial parent may have physical custody for an equal amount of time, the noncustodial parent primarily holds the responsibility for child support, which is designed to assist in providing financial support for the child’s needs.

 What is a 50/50 custody schedule in Texas?